LedaKatopodi/library-of-cheatsheets/README.md

 # library-of-cheatsheets

-A library of various tools I use *pwetty often*.
+A library of example code -aka **cheatsheets**- for tools I use or analyses I carry out pretty often.
 This repo doubles as an easy way to find the code I need without going through all my scripts.

 ![Library](/aes/library.jpg)

 ## 📚 Cheatsheets

 In the frame of this repository, a **Cheatsheet** is a collection of commands that runs a specific tool or pipeline from start to end, ensuring an expected behavior.
 For example, a cheatsheet can include the necessary code for the implementation of an analysis or the generation of a plot.
-A single cheatsheet usually pertains a specific tool, but can be extended to a collection of tools or a pipeline.
+A single cheatsheet usually pertains a specific tool (see `Tools` subfolder), but can be extended to a collection of tools or a pipeline (see `Pipelines` subfolder).

 For each tool, at least one main script and, possibly, additional auxiliary files or scripts are supplied.
 The main script contains all the code/commands needed to run each tool or pipeline, and to produce the desired result; in effect, one only needs to run the main script to get the expected output.

 Each cheatsheet follows the naming conventions below, to ensure better organization of this repo: